Froggek/unleash-your-playlists/README.md

 ### Play!
 Simply execute `src/main.py` using **Python 3**

+## Technical Considerations
+### Authorization
+The application needs to access the music provider API _on behalf of_ the user (to read from the source playlist, and write to the target one).
+For each music provider:
+- If a valid token (access or refresh) is available from the config file, it will be used
+- Otherwise, an [OAuth2 flow](https://www.rfc-editor.org/rfc/rfc6749) if triggered.
+In this case, the user has to grant the application access to the music provider (with the correct scopes).

 ## Credits
 - [pydeezer SDK](https://github.com/steinitzu/pydeezer/blob/master/pydeezer/__init__.py) from steinitzu - not used, but inspired from :-)